microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 Add attack bonus to d20 roll.
 If higher than your opponent's Armor Class (AC), it's a hit.
 Natural 20 is automatically a critical doing maximum damage.

+If the total attack bonus is +6 or more, a second attack can be made with a -5 penalty to the attack bonus.
+If the total bonus is +11 or more a third attack can be made at a -10 penalty.
+For example, if the total bonus is +12, three attacks can be made at +12/+7/+2.

 Fighters and Rogues can use DEX bonus + Level as Melee attack bonus instead if wielding a light weapon.
 Fighters, Rogues, Bards, and Rangers can wield 2 light weapons and attack with both in a round if they take a -2 penalty (Rangers don't take the penalty) on all attack rolls that round.

-If the total bonus is +6 or more, a second attack can be made with a -5 penalty.
-If the total bonus is +11 or more a third attack can be made at -10.
-For example, if the total bonus is +12, three attacks can be made at +12/+7/+2.

-Add STR bonus to Melee damage, x2 for 2-handed weapons.
+For all Melee damage with complex weapons, add your STR bonus.
+For 2-handed weapons, add 2x your STR bonus.

 ## Magic